Do you have a restless mind? Are you someone who has trouble falling asleep because you mind is constantly spinning with ideas? Welcome to the club.

 I promise I’m not trying to ruin your day, but in all seriousness, if you truly want to sleep better then cut out that caffeine after lunchtime.
 Caffeine keeps many people awake unless you’re one of those lucky people where caffeine doesn’t impact you.

 Try to opt for decaffeinated and non-sugary drink options once lunchtime hits so that you won’t be all hyper once bedtime arrives.
 I must confess – this is the hardest one for me to manage.
+But I know that it will benefit my restless mind – so I DEAL with IT.

 Read a Book